 Oh Switzerland – how can a country so stunningly beautiful also bankrupt us so?!

-Exceeding all other votes by an absolute mile, pretty Switzerland seems to be the most expensive country to travel in the world, as voted by the trusty people of Twitter.
+Exceeding all other votes by an absolute mile, pretty Switzerland seems to be the most expensive country to visit in the world, as voted by the trusty people of Twitter.

 It wasn’t just one thing that was expensive in Switzerland, but seemingly everything – transport, food, accommodation – the lot.